 The Department of Health Policy and Management (HPM) is committed to training and inspiring the next generation of health care leaders.
 Our academic programs focus on developing the critical thinking and applied problem-solving skills needed to address a wide variety of challenges throughout the health care delivery, public policy, and public health systems.

-- Master of Public Health: Concentration in Law and Public Health (LPH)
+- Master of Public Health: Field of Study in Health Management

-- Master of Public Health: Concentration in Health Care Management and Policy (CMP)
+- Master of Public Health: Field of Study in Health Policy

 - PhD Program in Health Policy